Alphabet, Starbucks send Wall Street to record high

 (Reuters) - Robust earnings from Alphabet and Starbucks pushed the S&P 500 and Nasdaq indexes to record highs on Friday, with support from data showing U.S. economic growth slowed less than expected in the second quarter.

-The U.S. Commerce Department said GDP increased at an annualised rate of 2.1% in the second quarter, higher than a 1.8% rate that economists polled by Reuters forecast.
+The U.S. Commerce Department said GDP increased at an annualized rate of 2.1% in the second quarter, higher than a 1.8% rate that economists polled by Reuters forecast.

 The GDP data further solidified wide expectations that the U.S. Federal Reserve will cut rates at its policy meeting next week.
 Those expectations have powered a solid run in stocks this month, helping Wall Street scale record levels.